ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 ### June 15-ongoing, 2024

 #### <span style="color: orange;">File-system unreliable</span>

+**Update**: We had folks onsite today to complete some preventative maintenance on all of the disk chassis (and, in a fit of optimism, bring up all of the nodes to prepare for a return to production).
+As this maintenance involved new firmware, we had some hope that it might sort out our issues with the problematic chassis.
+Unfortunately, our testing was still able to cause an issue (read: crash).
+We've sent details from this latest crash to the vendor and we'll be pushing hard to work with them tomorrow Thursday to sort things out.
+<br><span class="timestamp">June 20, 00:15 PT</span>

+**Update**: The vendor is still working on diagnosing our disk chassis issue.
+That work will resume after Wednesday's holiday.
+So, unfortunately, we will not be able to bring Wynton up on Wednesday.
+We hope to come up on Thursday, but it all depends on our testing and the vendor's investigation.
+<br><span class="timestamp">June 19, 01:00 PT</span>

+**Update**: We are working with both the system and chassis vendors to diagnose this and determine what the problem is and how to fix it.
+This process is taking much longer than we'd like, and it is looking increasingly unlikely that we'll be in a position to bring Wynton back online today.
+<br><span class="timestamp">June 18, 14:00 PT</span>

 **Update**: A disk chassis that hosts part of `/wynton/home` appears to be failing.
 It works for a while and then fails, which brings down